 As crafters we like to do things ourselves, and because of that, many artists photograph their own work for sale on their websites.
 This strategy is a great time and money saver if you have the skills and equipment required to take great photos of your work.
 However, many of us have neither the skill nor the equipment required to take truly great craft photos.

-If you have limited knowledge of lighting, composing and shooting craft photos effectively, and if you're working with the typical point and shoot camera that the average person uses to take family photos, you will really struggle to get the kind of photos you need for selling art online.
+If you have limited knowledge of lighting, composing and taking craft photos effectively, and if you're working with the typical point and shoot camera that the average person uses to take family photos, you will really struggle to get the kind of photos you need for selling art online.
 In fact, if you're getting traffic to your site, but not making sales, and your photos are only marginally good, it's very likely that your photos are the culprit in your lost sales.

 If this sound like your website, there are a couple of strategies you can use to improve the photos on your site.